 - About fifty percent of those living with severe mental illnesses also experience substance abuse.

 - Men are more likely to develop co-occurring disorders than women.

-- Military veterans, individuals with lower socioeconomic status and people with general medical illnesses have particularly high risk for co-occurring disorders.
+- Military veterans, individuals with lower socioeconomic status, and people with general medical illnesses have a particularly high risk for co-occurring disorders.

 Dual diagnosis is a relatively new approach for identifying and treating people with these co-occurring disorders.
 Unlike times in the past, where one set of symptoms may have been ignored or left untreated, individuals with co-occurring disorders can now receive integrated treatment.